Suicide Squad (2016 film): Future

+Sequel

-SequelThe Suicide Squad was announced with intention of David Ayer to return as director from the first film, but Ayer left the project to work on Gotham City Sirens instead.
+The Suicide Squad was announced with intention of David Ayer to return as director from the first film, but Ayer left the project to instead work on the ultimately cancelled Gotham City Sirens.
 This followed with Gavin O'Connor hired as co-screenwriter-director, while production was originally slated to begin October 2018, though the script's similarities to Birds of Prey led to principal photography delays.
 James Gunn was later hired to re-write the screenplay, after he was fired from Marvel Studios.
-Gunn directed the film, and unlike the original film having PG-13 rating, its sequel carried an R rating.
+Gunn directed the film, and unlike the original film which was rated PG-13, its sequel carried an R rating.
 The film was released in August 2021, to positive reviews from critics, who praised Gunn's script, direction, and visual style.
 The film was in turn followed by spin-off television series Peacemaker, starring John Cena as Christopher Smith / Peacemaker.
 The series was released in January 2022 for HBO Max.